AmericanCouncils/Mutate/README.md

 ### Usage ###

-Using the transcoder by its self is simple, as it has no dependencies.
-It can accept presets/adapters/jobs from anywhere - those may have dependencies you specify.
+Using the Transcoder by its self is simple, as it has no dependencies.
+It can accept presets/adapters/jobs from anywhere, some of which may have their own dependencies if necessary.

 	$transcoder = new AC\Mutate\Transcoder;

 	// ... register presets, adapters & jobs ...
 	$transcoder->registerAdapter(new MyCustomFFmpegAdapter);
-	$transcoder->registerPreset(new MyFFmpegHDPreset);
+	$transcoder->registerPreset(new WebmHDPreset);
 	$transcoder->registerJob(new MyHtml5VideoJob);

 	//transcode one file using a preset
-	$newFile = $transcoder->transcode($inputFilePath, 'video-hd', $outputFilePath);
+	$newFile = $transcoder->transcode($inputFilePath, 'webm-hd', $outputFilePath);

 	//transcode a file with a specific adaptor and options
 	$newFile = $transcoder->transcodeWithAdapter($inputFilePath, 'custom-ffmpeg', array(